Evangelical Church in Iraq

+History

 In 1850 Presbyterians and Congregationalists opened a mission in Mosul, Iraq.
 The Arabian mission of the Reformed Church in America started in 1889 in Basra; during the 1920s the Evangelical and Reformed Church and the United Presbyterian Church supported this effort.
 This united mission was merged with the Southern Presbyterian Church in 1957.
 Its main focus was education; there was little success in church planting.
 There were four Reformed-Presbyterian congregations in Baghdad, Kirkuk, Basra and Mosul, served by Egyptian pastors.

 In 1969 all missionaries were expelled from Iraq and their schools were closed.
 The exact number of churches and adherents is unknown.

 In 2001 the Evangelical Church of Iraq had five congregations and opened a Christian school.